Purpose of Reviewing

 - Is there a description of lessons learned that are given to the readers to help them avoid pitfalls in their own work?

 - Is there a need for a paper such as this in the Networking community?
-For example, are there articles that are already available which cover more or less the same topic at about the same depth?
+For example, are there articles that are already available which cover basically the same topic at about the same depth?

 - Please comment on the technical correctness of the manuscript in general, identify any specific technical inaccuracies that you find, and make suggestions for correcting those.

 - Please provide a summary comment on the overall suitability of the paper for publication in IEEE Network, assuming the recommended revisions are made.
-For example, if this is an outstanding contribution, please so state.
-If a major revision is needed, please so state.
-If the manuscript requires major editing, please so state.
+For example, if this is an outstanding contribution, please state so.
+If a major revision is needed, please state so.
+If the manuscript requires major editing, please state so.